BergenHCI/bergenhci.github.io/events.md

 ## Upcoming Events

+No upcoming events right now

+## Past Events

+### Halfway to the Future (HttF'24) Symposium

+Pavel Okopnyi and Frode Guribye presented a paper [Against Generative UI](https://dl.acm.org/doi/10.1145/3686169.3686184), co-authored with Oda Elise Nordberg, at the [Halfway to the Future symposium](https://www.halfwaytothefuture.net/2024/) in Santa Cruz, California.

 ### Workshop: Designing with AI at NordiCHI2024 (13 Oct 2024)

 Can AI replace or augment human capabilities in design?
 Recently, the claim was made that Large Language Models (LLMs) could work as a database of human experiences and be a valuable resource in human-centered design processes.
 If we take this claim at face value it would imply that LLMs could be a proxy for human experiences in terms of representing the needs of future users in an interaction design process.
 In this workshop, we want to put this claim to the test.
 We will engage critically, playfully and constructively to explore the limits and potential of using AI-based tool in interaction design.